tambetm/simple_dqn/README.md

 ./train.sh roms/breakout.bin
 ```
 There are plethora of options, just run `./train.sh --help` to see them.
 While training, the network weights are saved to `snapshots` folder after each epoch.
 Name of the file is `<game>_<epoch_nr>.pkl`.
 Training statistics are saved to `results/<game>.csv`, see below how to produce plots from it.

-**NB!** Currently there are issues when training new models with the latest Neon.
-In short you need to use Neon commit [7a56fa9](https://github.com/NervanaSystems/neon/commit/7a56fa9645a51e97c05f2e5afbbd1df7057ae832) for training.
-For details refer to https://github.com/tambetm/simple_dqn/issues/4.

 ### Resuming training